 There are many valid reasons for building consumer decision trees for your categories.
-For one, they allow you to organise your products logically.
+For one, they allow you to organise your products logically*.
 They also allow for a more enjoyable shopping experience for your customers.
-Of course, before you can begin building a consumer decision tree, you need the correct building blocks.
+Of course, before you build any consumer decision tree, you need a solid foundation.

-The blocks or fundamentals are key.
+The foundation or fundamentals, in this case, are vital.
 However, it's worth pointing out that while we've listed each fundamental, there is no specific order to their importance.
-In reality, you cannot expect to have an efficient consumer decision tree if any one of the below elements is missing.
+In reality, you can't expect to have an efficient consumer decision tree if any one of the below elements is missing.

 1. You need clean and classified data

-As we noted in a previous article, a consumer decision tree depicts the decision-making process that your customer would undertake whenever they purchase a product.
+As we noted in a previous article, a consumer decision tree depicts the decision-making process your customer undertakes when they purchase a product.
 In that article, we also mention the importance of data analysis.

-That should make sense if you consider that one of the foundations of your consumer decision tree (CDT) is your retail data.
+That should make sense if you consider that one of the pillars of your consumer decision tree (CDT) is your retail data.

 Let us explain.

-The converse is also true - by classifying your data incorrectly or failing to take care to clean it, you'll end up with an inaccurate consumer decision tree.
+The converse is also true - by classifying your data incorrectly or failing to clean it, you'll have an inaccurate consumer decision tree.

-There is also the point that clean data is an accurate depiction of the sales you generate as well as the amount of SKUs used in trade.
-If your data isn't clean or classified, you can't use it to justify why a product deserves more space or why it should be merchandised in a particular position on the shelf (like at eye level).
+There is also the point that clean data accurately depicts the sales you generate and the amount of SKUs used in trade.
+If your data isn't clean or classified, you can't use it to justify why a product deserves more space or why you should merchandise it in a particular position on the shelf (like at eye level).

 So how can you ensure clean and classified data?